 With smart meters comes a smarter energy grid, helping us to be more precise about the energy that everyone needs and reducing CO2 emissions by 25% in the next decade.
 Wonder what would happen if everyone in the UK upgraded to a smart meter?
 It would have the same environmental impact as planting 75 million trees.
 A year.
 That's something to think about.

 You do the booking, we'll do the rest.

-We’ve installed over two million smart meters across the UK, from studio apartments to houses, so we know what we’re doing.
-Put your feet up, have a cuppa and we’ll have your smart meter installed before your next Zoom call.
+Once you’ve booked your smart meter appointment, then relaaaax, knowing you’re in safe hands.
+We’ve installed over 2 million smart meters across the UK, from studio apartments to houses, so we know what we’re doing.

 Not sure whether to get a smart meter?